Career In Beats: Ringo Starr's 5 greatest drum beats

 Another example of Ringo plumping for a drum part that fits like a glove but isn't just your typical straight beat.
 Carl Palmer summed it up in Rhythm 138 when he had this to say about the beat: "It's not obvious, it's extremely disjointed as a rhythm, but it happens to work incredibly well."
 Well said, Mr Palmer.

 Another typically-understated outing from Ringo, with a sombre backbeat matching the track's low-key vibe.
 Halfway through Ringo reminds us that he really can play as he bursts into life with some irresistible hi-hat work that breathes zest into the track, before he strips it right back down again for the closing section.
-Check out this promo clip which also proves that Ringo had the best beard in The Beatles.
+Oh, and check the image above to see that Ringo could pull off a beard as well as any other Beatle.
 Respect.